tgomezzzz/Augmented-Matrix-Solver/README.md

 # Gauss-Jordan Elimination Calculator

-This program solves systems of equations, represented by an augmented matrix, using Gauss-Jordan Elimination.
+This program solves systems of equations, represented as an augmented matrix, using Gauss-Jordan Elimination.

 How to use: